cpanagopoulos/Modeling-Loan-Risk-With-ML/README.md

 ### Ensemble Learning

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html).
-Refer to the documentation for each of these to read about the models and see examples of the code.
+In this section, we trained and compared two different ensemble classifiers to predict loan risk and evaluate each model.
+We used the [Balanced Random Forest Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.BalancedRandomForestClassifier.html) and the [Easy Ensemble Classifier](https://imbalanced-learn.org/stable/references/generated/imblearn.ensemble.EasyEnsembleClassifier.html).

-To begin:

-1. Read the data into a DataFrame using the provided starter code.

-2. Split the data into training and testing sets.

-3. Scale the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.

-Then, complete the following steps for each model:

-1. Train the model using the quarterly data from LendingClub provided in the `Resource` folder.

-2. Calculate the balanced accuracy score from `sklearn.metrics`.

-3. Display the confusion matrix from `sklearn.metrics`.

-4. Generate a classification report using the `imbalanced_classification_report` from imbalanced learn.

-5. For the balanced random forest classifier only, print the feature importance sorted in descending order (most important feature to least important) along with the feature score.

-Use the above to answer the following questions:
+# Project Review Questions

 * Which model had the best balanced accuracy score?